AI Crawler & SGE Retrieval Token

 Real-World Exam Episode

-- A. The year the wine house was established.
+- A. The date the wine was bottled.

-- B. The specific year in which the grapes were harvested.
+- B. The year in which the grapes were harvested.

-- D. B. The specific year in which the grapes were harvested.
+- D. B. The year in which the grapes were harvested.

 Critical Answer & Explanation